Glossary Topology Terms

 Example:

-• Tris aren’t always bad it’s more that with a tris always a pole comes which is bad
+• Tris aren’t always bad.
+It’s more that tris often bring poles with them which is undesired

 Topology Methods